 - Real-Time Insights: Enterprise leaders can examine real-time insights to boost sustained growth and stay ahead of their competitors.
 Simultaneously, near-real-time visibility can assist companies in anticipating and mitigating crises with quick responses.
 As new data is generated, Prescriptive Analytics models can automatically adjust to extract value from it faster, leaving less room for error.

 - Finding the Right Trade-off: It is possible that there are multiple solutions available to a given problem.
 Balancing the trade-off between attributes can be a tricky and overwhelming process.
 Prescriptive Analytics aims to nullify this by running complex models, analyzing, and evaluating scenarios by factoring in business rules and constraints to present the best among those solutions.

 - Maximum Use of Resources: Prescriptive Analytics helps organizations make cost-effective decisions by effectively managing resources, thereby minimizing the need to outsource.
 This is achieved by enabling employees with minimal knowledge to learn about data and the impact of data-driven decisions.
 It also allows them to participate or collaborate more on data-specific processes.

-- Gross Margin Management: Since Prescriptive Analytics is more actionable than its predictive counterpart, it empowers developers to build solutions based on the current situation while anticipating market conditions and customer behavior patterns.
+- Gross Margin Management: Since Prescriptive is more actionable than its Predictive counterpart, it empowers developers to build solutions based on the current situation while anticipating market conditions and customer behaviour patterns.
 As a result, business teams can spend more time designing the perfect solutions rather than identifying problems.

 - Enhanced Market Competition Analysis: Brands can run different test strategies with Prescriptive Analytics to discover and offer a superior personalized experience than their competitors.
 Using these analysis-powered personalized recommendations, marketers can view plans that help them significantly impact the market while resonating with customer demands.